 UBQ Materials’ CEO, Tato Bigio, recently joined Innovation Forum weekly podcast host Ian Welsh to discuss UBQ’s role in a zero-waste environment.
 The two discussed a wide range of topics including waste streams, how waste can be converted into new thermoplastic materials, and how UBQ Materials can outperform traditional plastic on a full lifecycle analysis basis.

 Is there anything left over once the waste streams have been converted?
-One of the most significant benefits to UBQ is that during the process there’s no sludges or leftovers.
-Once you get into the reaction phase where the conversion occurs, however, valuable and highly-recyclable metals and minerals are removed.
+One of the most significant benefits to UBQ is that during the process there are no sludges or leftovers.
+Once you get into the reaction phase where the conversion occurs, however, valuable and highly recyclable metals and minerals are removed.
 These are sold back to the recyclers and then the remaining components are converted.
 The process doesn’t use any water and is accomplished at temperatures below 220ºC, comparatively low when compared to petrochemical industries.

 The UBQ Process

 Because landfill-destined waste can be different depending on things like the type of curbside recycling communities do, Welsh wondered how important a balance in the different waste materials was.